 I would give it the gold buzzer.
 I've got people to play with, a nice bedroom, and I like my carers.

-How will fostering affect my family and my children?
+How will fostering affect my family?

-Choosing to foster affects your whole family.
 When your extended family are on-board with fostering it makes a massive difference to a young person’s well-being and sense of belonging.
 They have a whole group of people looking out for and caring for them.

 Your children’s impact on fostering cannot be underestimated.
 Whether they are young and living at home or have already flown the nest, they have an important part to play.
 They can help a foster child feel at ease – if they see another young person has a good relationship with their carer, then they will recognise that they could have a relationship like that too.